Chart Color Schemes

 Prairiewood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects that may impact the area.
-Key projects are Fairfield Hospital Redevelopment, Fairfield Showground Community and Events Centre, Villawood Town Centre Redevelopment Stage 2, and EVO Fairfield.
-The following list details those most relevant.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified six projects potentially affecting the area.
+Key initiatives include Fairfield Hospital Redevelopment, Fairfield Showground Community and Events Centre, Villawood Town Centre Redevelopment Stage 2, and EVO Fairfield.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.